neomerx/json-api/README.md

 A good API is one of most effective ways to improve the experience for your clients.
 Standardized approaches for data formats and communication protocols increase productivity and make integration between applications smooth.

 This framework agnostic package fully implements [JSON API](http://jsonapi.org/) specification and helps focusing on core application functionality rather than on protocol implementation.
 It supports document structure, errors and data fetching as described in [JSON API Format](http://jsonapi.org/format/).
 As it is designed to stay framework agnostic for practical usage it requires framework integration.
-[Limoncello](https://github.com/neomerx/limoncello) is an example of integration with Symfony based projects.

-If you are looking for quick start application consider [Limoncello Collins](https://github.com/neomerx/limoncello-collins) which is a pre-configured Laravel-based quick start application.
+If you are looking for quick start application consider one of the following
+- [Limoncello Collins](https://github.com/neomerx/limoncello-collins) is a pre-configured Laravel-based quick start application.
+- [Limoncello Shot](https://github.com/neomerx/limoncello-shot) is a pre-configured Lumen-based quick start application.

+These applications use [Limoncello](https://github.com/neomerx/limoncello) as integration level with Symfony based projects.

 Encoding fully support specification.
 In particular